berrygroup/berrygroup.github.src/content/homepage/research.md

 We seek to generate a *quantitative* understanding of these processes, making use of a combination of different imaging modalities, molecular genomics techniques as well as genome and epi-genome editing approaches.
 Projects are often underpinned by construction of minimal mathematical models at the molecular and cellular level, which we use as a tool for exploring possible explanations of experimental results and prioritising future experiments.

 The best science happens in the overlap between fields.
-We aim to build an diverse team and foster collaborations across fields and disciplines.
+We aim to build a diverse team and foster collaborations across fields and disciplines.

 ![Effects on gene expression of CRISPR-KO using smFISH](images/FISHquant-01.png)

 #### Stability and plasticity of chromatin-based epigenetic memory

 The chromatin of genetic loci can be set into molecular 'states' that control the expression of their underlying genes and also instruct their own inheritance -- acting as an local epigenetic memory elements.
 When necessary, however, these chromatin can also be switched from one state to another -- by processes that involve coordinated changes to the histone modifications, accessibility of regulatory sequences, and expression states of the underlying genes.

 We are interested in the interplay between gene-specific diffusible regulatory factors (e.g. transcription factors), which tend to have continuous (analogue) control over gene expression, and heritable chromatin states (e.g. Polycomb-repressed chromatin), which tend to promote bi-modal (digital) stable expression states.

 **Further reading:**
 [Yang, Berry *et al.*, Science, 2017](http://dx.doi.org/10.1126/science.aan1121)